-(a) Catering food service establishments shall fully comply with the requirements of DPH Rules 511-6-1-.03 through .07 in addition to the following:P

-1. As food service establishments, all caterers shall operate from a permitted base of operation or permitted incubator food service establishment; $^{P}$

-2. Catering operations shall be permitted and operated separately from mobile food service operations and from "food sales establishments" as defined in O.C.G.A.
-Section 26-2-21; Pf

-3. For purposes of inspection of the base of operation and upon request by the Health Authority, catering food service establishments shall provide a quarterly schedule of events to be catered; Pf

-4. Hand washing facility requirements are as follow:

-(i) when the intent to cater food includes the preparation and delivery of food to a private party or special event and does not include any service or restocking of foods, no hand washing facility is required at the service site; Pf and
+- (a) Catering food service establishments shall fully comply with the requirements of DPH Rules 511-6-1-.03 through .07 in addition to the following: P - 1.
+As food service establishments, all caterers shall operate from a permitted base of operation or permitted incubator food service establishment; ^P - 2.
+Catering operations shall be permitted and operated separately from mobile food service operations and from "food sales establishments" as defined in O.C.G.A.
+Section 26-2-21; Pf - 3.
+For purposes of inspection of the base of operation and upon request by the Health Authority, catering food service establishments shall provide a quarterly schedule of events to be catered; Pf - 4.
+Hand washing facility requirements are as follow: - (i) when the intent to cater food includes the preparation and delivery of food to a private party or special event and does not include any service or restocking of foods, no hand washing facility is required at the service site; ^{Pf} and

-(ii) when the intent to cater foods includes the preparation, delivery, display, services, and restocking of foods, other than prepackaged foods, a hand washing facility is required and shall consist of at least a catch bucket, a pressurized or gravity fed supply of warm water, soap, and individual paper towels at the service site.
-Pf

-5. At all times, food shall meet the time and temperature requirements of DPH Rule 511-6-1-.04.Pf Time and temperature records may be required by the Health Authority to document this requirement;

-6. All foods, display and service utensils, and other food-contact surfaces shall be protected from contamination throughout operations; Pf

-7. Catered food cannot be used as an ingredient in another food or be offered for re-service or sale to another consumer, once it has been delivered to the location of service.
-Such catered food is to be discarded to waste or may be left in the possession of the consumer for which the catered food was contracted.P
+- (ii) when the intent to cater foods includes the preparation, delivery, display, services, and restocking of foods, other than prepackaged foods, a hand washing facility is required and shall consist of at least a catch bucket, a pressurized or gravity fed supply of warm water, soap, and individual paper towels at the service site.
+Pr - 5.
+At all times, food shall meet the time and temperature requirements of DPH Rule 511-6-1-.04.
+Pf Time and temperature records may be required by the Health Authority to document this requirement; - 6.
+All foods, display and service utensils, and other food-contact surfaces shall be protected from contamination throughout operations: Pf - 7.
+Catered food cannot be used as an ingredient in another food or be offered for re-service or sale to another consumer, once it has been delivered to the location of service.
+Such catered food is to be discarded to waste or may be left in the possession of the consumer for which the catered food was contracted.

 Authority O.C.G.A.
 26-2-373, 31-2A-6.
 Administrative History.
 Original Rule entitled "Inspection of Premises" was filed and effective on July 19, 1965 as 270-5-6-.06.
 Amended: Rule repealed and a new Rule entitled "Transportation" adopted.
 Filed January 24, 1967; effective February 12, 1967.
 Amended: Rule renumbered as 290-5-14-.08.
 Filed June 10, 1980; effective June 30, 1980.
 Amended: Rule repealed and a new Rule entitled "Construction and Maintenance of Physical Facilities" adopted.
 Filed July 10, 1986; effective July 30, 1986.
-Amended: Rule repealed and a new Rule entitled "Special Food Service Operations" adopted.
-Filed July 11, 1995; effective Feb.
+Amended: Rule repealed and a new Rule of the same title adopted.
+Filed July 11, 1995; effective July 31, 1995.
+Amended: Rule repealed and a new Rule of same title adopted.
+Filed Jan.
+26, 2006; effective Feb.
 15, 2006.
 Amended: Rule repealed and a new Rule of same title adopted.
 Filed Jan.
-26, 2007; effective Feb.
+24, 2007; effective Feb.
 13, 2007.
 Amended: Rule repealed and a new Rule of same title adopted.
 Filed Jan.
-23, 2007; effective Feb.
-12, 2007.
+24, 2007; effective Feb.
+13, 2007.
+Amended: Rule repealed and a new Rule of same title adopted.
+Filed Jan.
+24, 2007; effective Feb.
+13, 2007.
+Amended: Rule repealed and a new Rule of same title adopted.
+Filed Jan.
+24, 2007; effective Feb.
+13, 2007.
+Amended: Rule repealed and a new Rule of same title adopted.
+Filed Jan.
+24, 2007; effective Feb.
+13, 2007.